 The cartilage surrounding the hips is known as the Labral (hence Labral Tears).
 Injuries in this part of the body are common in sports with intensive hip rotation such as soccer, and in some cases long distance running.
 While it may be treatable, it may render athletes and runners unable to compete for the duration of the recovery.

 The hips, as any other body part, are very sensitive to over use.
-An injury in the labral cartilage, although can be very painful, is completely treatable.
+An injury to the cartilage, although can be very painful, is completely treatable.
 There are many exercises to help in preventing hip injury.
 Quite often the athlete doesn’t notice the injury until the situation worsens.
-It’s vital to have all the information necessary to avoid serious damages in the hip as labral tears sometimes happen gradually.
+It’s vital to have all the information necessary to avoid serious damages in the hip as tears sometimes happen gradually.

 What is a Labral Tear?

 The labral is a cartilage that sits over the hip bone uniting hip and femur together.
 This cartilage is responsible for assisting the hip in rotation movements, also helps in balance of the upper and lower body.
 This region is commonly known as the “ball- and- socket joint”.
 The scientific term for the cartilage is labrum.
 Without labral cartilages, the repetitive friction of the bones would erode the area, making it harder for the bones to slide back and forth.
 The labral keeps the bones together helping the normal functioning of the joints.
 Sports that require repetitive hip twisting or cutting are more prone to suffer this kind of injury.
 Usually, soccer, hockey and even long distance running.

 These tears occur when the cartilage slit away from the socket, causing pain and discomfort all around the hip area.
 The repetitive friction of the labral with the bones tear the cartilage.
 In severe cases the cartilage slides away from its socket.